marcglasberg/asyncredux.com/flutter/miscellaneous/business-logic.md

 ## Rules of thumb

-* Recommended: Put your business logic in your state classes
+* Recommended: Put your business logic in your state classes.
-* You can also put your business logic in your Action reducers, but that's not the best place
+* You can also put your business logic in your Action reducers, but that's not the best place.

 However: